-Our immediate plans are to expand the capabilities of Mote-Wake, specifically to support more complex event generation functions than simple threshold detection.
-More broadly, we plan to expand Mote-Wake into a general-purpose analog toolbox from which power- and rate-critical portions of the sensor network application can be constructed.
+We plan to expand the capabilities of Shake 'n Wake by using ultra-low-power asynchronous finite state machines to support more complex event detection functions.
+More broadly, we plan to expand Shake 'n Wake into a generalpurpose analog toolbox from which power and rate critical portions of the sensor network application can be constructed.

-For applications similar to that described in Section 3, we will make the electronic Gerber format printed circuit board specifications available for immediate fabrication and use.
+For applications similar to that described in Section 3, the electronic Gerber format printed circuit board specifications are available from the authors.
 For applications running on host platforms other than the Crossbow MICA2 and MICAz, or applications with sensing parameters that differ greatly, we hope that the schematic depicted in Figure 4 and described in Section 4 provide a useful starting point to other researchers and designers.